herschel21/zip_file/README.md

 ## Prerequisites-For Linux
 -Bash: Ensure Bash is installed on your system.
--unzip: The ~unzip~ command should be available.
+-unzip: The unzip command should be available.
 Most Linux systems have it pre-installed.

 ### Usage:
 - Put all the zip files you want to unzip in the same directory as the script.
-- Run the script from the terminal: ~./auto_unzip.sh~
+- Run the script from the terminal: ./auto_unzip.sh
+- just double click on the .bat file and it'll do all the job.